Quick Site Links

 This is the Internet home of the Vulcan languages Traditional Golic Vulcan (spoken by Surak and used for centuries in Literature, Religion and Ceremonies), Modern Golic Vulcan (its contemporary counterpart), Lowlands Golic Vulcan (a sister language to Modern), Insular Golic Vulcan (an extinct sister language to Traditional), FthinraKathi (a distantly-related, extinct language) and Nataki (an extinct, mysterious Vulcan language).
 We mainly focus on the first two.
 A couple of our words made it onto Star Trek: Enterprise during its final season.

 In addition to language lessons and many, many dictionaries with specialized terminology, we have information on noted Vulcans, Vulcan history, Vulcan physiology, etc. More is coming all the time.
-We are also the home of the Institute of Earth Culture and have many pages devoted to facets of Terran culture for the benefit of Vulcans.
+We are also the home of the Institute of Earth Culture and have many pages devoted to terminology related to Terran culture for the benefit of Vulcans.

-We have put our TGV/MGV-German, TGV/MGV-French, TGV/MGV-Icelandic, TGV/MGV-Dutch, TGV/MGV-Italian, TGV/MGV-Spanish and TGV/MGV-Klingon dictionaries online to aid speakers of those languages.
-Some of these took years to do.
-We have been working on similar ones for Norwegian and Turkish.
-We are considering Swedish, Polish, Romanian and Portuguese for the more distant future.
+Our TGV/MGV-German, TGV/MGV-French, TGV/MGV-Icelandic, TGV/MGV-Dutch, TGV/MGV-Italian, TGV/MGV-Japanese, TGV/MGV-Klingon and TGV/MGV-Spanish dictionaries are online to aid speakers of those languages.
+We are working on pages for Turkish.
+We are considering Norwegian, Polish, Portuguese and Romanian for later.
 Limits with software prevented us from creating web pages with Cyrillic, Greek or Asian characters until recently.
 We may do dictionaries in Greek and Russian, but that is far, far in the future.
-There are no plans to do any of the Asian languages.
-If we get someone local that is fluent in Japanese or Chinese, we may consider working on those someday.

 The home page was completely redesigned in December 2014 to make it easier to read and quicker to load.
 The original format had not been changed in ten years.